damithkawshan/Cache-Design-VERILOG/README.md

 # Cache-Design-VERILOG
-design of a memory sub system with cache memory
+Design of a memory sub system with cache memory using verilog hardware description language.
+You can implement this in an FPGA.

 ## Specifications
   1. Size                  - 512kB